miguelramond/cambala.ch/README.md

 ## [1.0.0] - 2022-03-03

-First stable version of proyect.
+First stable version of project.

 ### Added
 - Integration of HTML frontend into Spring-MVC project with Java backend